-23.01 Staging (props, backdrops, screens, or similar objects) built and/or used by bands at Bands of America events shall be limited to a maximum total height of twelve (12) feet, including wheels, platforms, safety railings, other equipment, or other props placed upon the staging.
+Structures (props, backdrops, screens, or similar objects) built and/or used by Bands at Bands of America Championships shall be limited to a maximum total height of twelve (12) feet, including wheels, platforms, safety railings, other equipment, or other props placed upon the staging.

-Soft props used for staging, which use air to create an effect, (i.e. streamers, fabric, inflatables, or similar material) are permitted up to a height of twenty-five feet.
+Soft props used for staging, which use air to create an effect, (i.e., streamers, fabric, inflatables, or similar material) are permitted up to a height of twenty-five feet.
 Materials such as wood, metal, plastic, PVC pipe, aluminum or other rigid properties which might be used as a support or ribbing are not permitted above the twelve feet limit.

-No participant may be, or be placed on, any portion of any prop/staging where the participant's feet are more than six (6) feet above the playing surface of the stadium, unless appropriate safety railing and/or other safety equipment are in place and use.
+No participant may be placed on any portion of any prop/structure where the participant's lowest point of contact (i.e., feet, hands, etc.) is more than six (6) feet above the playing surface of the stadium, unless appropriate safety railing, safety harness, or protective padding is in place around prop/structure to prevent injury.